Harlesden: Jubilee Clock

 Harlesden's jubilee clock was erected in 1888 which commemorates Queen Victoria's Golden Jubilee.

 Roundwood Park

 Roundwood Park is the main public open space and park in Harlesden.

 Willesden County Court

 Located on Acton Lane, the current Willesden County Court was built in 1970.

 Our Lady of Willesden

-This is a Roman Catholic church and was the first mission of Our Lady of Willesden to cater for a growing Irish population in the late 19th century, although the current church was built in 1931.
+Our Lady of Willesden Church is a Roman Catholic church, with devotion to Our Lady of Willesden and was the first mission to cater for a growing Irish population in the late 19th century, although the current church was built in 1931.

 Harlesden House

 This is a government building, constructed in 1960, that currently contains a Jobcentre Plus office.
 The site was previously occupied by the Willesden Hippodrome; a Music Hall and Variety Theatre.
-It was designed by the renowned Theatre Architect Frank Matcham, opening on 16 September 1907.
+It was designed by the theatre architect Frank Matcham, opening on 16 September 1907.
 The Theatre had seating for 3,500 people.
 The Theatre was destroyed in 1940 during an air raid.